Joseph P. Kerwin

-Joseph Peter Kerwin (born February 19, 1932) is an American physician and former NASA astronaut, who served as Science Pilot for the Skylab 2 mission from May 25 – June 22, 1973.
-He was the first physician to be selected for astronaut training.
-Joe Kerwin was the one who uttered the words during Apollo 13: “Farewell, Aquarius, and we thank you.”
-Kerwin was inducted into the United States Astronaut Hall of Fame in 1997.
+Joseph Peter Kerwin (born February 19, 1932) is an American physician and former NASA astronaut.
+He served as the science pilot for the Skylab 2 mission from May 25, 1973, to June 22, 1973.
+He was the first physician to be selected for astronaut training and the first doctor from the United States to enter space.

+Kerwin was the one who uttered the words during Apollo 13: "Farewell, Aquarius, and we thank you."
+He was inducted into the United States Astronaut Hall of Fame in 1997.

-Early years and education
+Early life and education

+Kerwin was born in Oak Park, Illinois, on February 19, 1932, as the seventh child of an Irish Catholic family.
+He attended Fenwick High School, a private school in Oak Park, graduating in 1949.

+After graduating from high school, Kerwin enrolled at the College of the Holy Cross.
+He graduated in 1953 with a Bachelor of Arts degree, magna cum laude, in philosophy with a minor in pre-med, ranked eighth in a class of 380 students.
+During his junior year, Kerwin won a national rhyme contest involving Lucky Strike cigarettes.
+His senior thesis was titled, "Psychological Aspects of Competitive Swimming".

-Born of Irish descent in Oak Park, Illinois, on February 19, 1932, Kerwin graduated from Fenwick High School, a private school in Oak Park, in 1949.
-He received a Bachelor of Arts degree in Philosophy from the College of the Holy Cross, Worcester, Massachusetts, in 1953; a Doctor of Medicine degree from Northwestern University Medical School, Chicago, Illinois, in 1957; completed his internship at the District of Columbia General Hospital in Washington, D.C.; and attended the United States Navy School of Aviation Medicine at Naval Air Station Pensacola, Florida, being designated a naval flight surgeon in December 1958.
+Kerwin received a Doctor of Medicine (M.D.) degree from the Feinberg School of Medicine of Northwestern University in 1957.
+He completed his internship at the District of Columbia General Hospital in Washington, D.C., and attended the United States Navy School of Aviation Medicine at Naval Air Station Pensacola before being designated a naval flight surgeon in December 1958.